What Paperwork Do I Need to Sell My Car Privately?

 Required documentation doesn't change based on the payment method you choose to accept.
 Whether you're accepting cash, a cashier’s check, or some other form of payment, you’ll still need the exact same set of documents.

-For example, just because you're taking a cashier's check, that doesn't mean the bank records will suffice for recording the sale.
-Always read up on what your state requires of the buyer and the seller before you list your car for sale.
+For example, just because you're getting paid via cashier's check, that doesn't mean the bank records will suffice for recording the sale.
+Always read up on what your state requires before you list your car for sale.

 Image highlighting Selling Car Privately by PrivateAuto